Contributor: Staff of Timberline Knolls Residential Center

 The downfall of relapse in recovery is when the addicted individual does not feel the need to continue implementing the healthy coping strategies in everyday living and resorts to the unhealthy coping skills as used in active addiction.

 The discomfort produced by beginning treatment is short term, whereas the physical or mental pain in addiction can become lifelong if not addressed.

 It is incumbent on the individual struggling with addiction to choose which path they wish to take — death, jail or treatment.

 Until one decides to enter treatment, attempts towards recovery may not be done wholeheartedly.
 Recovery takes time and effort from both the individual and the support system.
-Recovery from pain is possible.
+Recovery from pain and freedom from the road to addiction is possible.

 The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
 These are not necessarily the views of Addiction Hope, but an effort to offer discussion of various issues by different concerned individuals.